 –You can find information on and directions to all state-owned cedar glades on the TN Dept of Environment and Conservation website.

-—This Power Point about Middle Tennessee’s Cedar Glades is a great way to introduce them to your kids before you explore the real thing on your own.
+—This educator’s guide to the cedar glades is a great way to introduce them to your kids before you explore the real thing on your own.

 –It seems like there’s a Facebook group for everything– including cedar glade fans!
 This is a fun way to stay up on what’s blooming where at any given time and ask questions from local cedar glade experts.